[Back to the Floodgap main page] Back to Floodgap Biomed

 TB Drug Calculator

-Disclaimer: This program, although based on published American Thoracic Society guidelines for antituberculosis drug dosing, is not affiliated with or endorsed by the ATS or its membership and should not be used to replace appropriate clinical judgment or expert consultation with a physician experienced in the management of TB cases.
+This program, although based on published American Thoracic Society, Infectious Diseases Society of America and Centers for Disease Control guidelines for antituberculosis drug dosing, is not affiliated with or endorsed by the CDC, the IDSA, the AAP, the ATS or its membership, and should not be used to replace appropriate clinical judgment or expert consultation with a physician experienced in the management of TB cases.
 This application is distributed in the hope that it will be useful, but without any express or implied warranty, including regarding merchantability or fitness for a particular purpose.
 You alone are solely responsible for any error committed, or any misapplication of data presented.

 Weight (IBW if possible):